zplusfour/mvrepl/README.md

 $ mvrepl login
 ```

-3. Deploying
+1. Deploying
-~~not sure why its named host here its basically becuase i was busy with other things lol
-You have to enter the replname and the language.~~
+You have to enter the repl name and the repl language.
 ```
-$ mvrepl host
+$ mvrepl deploy
 ```

 And that's it!
 Have fun repling!